 The Sussex Branch Trail, a Rail-to-Trail multi-use path, appears to secretly end in Branchville.
 If you want to go for a short, easy and beautiful walk or bike ride in Nature, this is the place to go.
 The 1.3-mile (one way) path begins on Mill Street.
 From Rt.
 206N turn right into town and soon make a left onto Mill Street.
 Just before a metal bridge, look for a narrow dirt footpath that leads into the woods on the left.
 The path runs alongside Dry Brook, crosses the highway and continues south to Augusta Hill Road where you get a nice view of the Paulins Kill.
 The trail was built in the late 1840s as the narrow gauge, mule-drawn Sussex Mine Railroad to haul iron ore on the Morris Canal from Andover mines to Waterloo Village.
 Completed in 1869, it was abandoned a century later.
 The 18-mile trail starts in Allamuchy Mountain State Park and ends in Branchville.
 On this stretch you’ll walk along a stream, and pass homes and backyards and walk under sun and shade adorned by wild flowers.
 Take the kids.

 Heading North from Branchville, there are eateries galore.
 One is Riviera Maya, with real Mexican food owned by Jesus Morales and his wife Martha from Juodalajora, Jalisco, Mexico.
 There the food is made from scratch every day and authentic dishes are frequently added to the menu.
-Their success has led to opening another full-service and two quick-serve restaurants.
-This year the Moraleses celebrate their tenth anniversary in Sussex County.
+Their success has led to opening another full-service and two quick-serve restaurants. .
 “I love that our customer base is local,” says Jesus.
 “We’ve grown.
 We’d like to thank all of our customers.”
-Stop in here for really yummy food and mariachi on Thursdays.
+The restaurant offers a robust take out and delivery selection.

 Drive off that lunch and turn right alongside Dale’s Market onto East Shore Culver Road for a spin around Culver Lake.
 Although the lake is private, a public golf course, restaurant and bar is open and with a tranquil view.
 The drive eventually borders Stokes State Forest, where there are trails galore to enjoy.
 To check them out or just drive to Sunrise Mountain, turn right as the road bends sharply to the left.
 Or, if coming from Rt.
 206N, turn right onto Upper North Shore Road, then left onto narrow Sunrise Mountain Road.
 To walk the Appalachian Trail (AT), an Historic National Scenic Trail, park in the Culver’s Gap Parking Lot and catch the trail there or, for a short walk through ferns, sunny grasses, rock outcrops and wondrous views of Culver Lake and the Pocono Plateau, walk across Rt.
 206 and take the one-mile, gold & brown-blazed Acropolis Trail uphill to the AT that seems a world away.
 Or, continue on Sunrise Mountain Road till you bear right to a parking lot.
 A gravel path under red oak and hickory trees leads up stone slab and rock steps to great views of the landscape below.
 Walk a bit of the AT here.
 Picnic tables are here and also at a viewpoint overlooking the Delaware River Valley and Pennsylvania on the road below.
 Otherwise, between parking lot and mountaintop, four blazed trails are yours for the walking.
 A short trek on the steep, green-blazed Tower Trail to the right will take you to the Culvers Lookout Tower for excellent views.
 Or simply ride through the forest to Rt.
 206 for a taste of serenity.
 Wild flowers bloom on the roadsides and lady fern covers the ground.
 Stokes State Forest has much more to offer, including camping so you can do it all.